-The RANZCP works to improve the mental health of the community and partners with people who have lived experience of mental illness and their families/carers to promote mental health care and recovery.
+The RANZCP works to improve the mental health of the community and partners with people who have lived experience of mental illness, together with families, carers and supporters, to promote mental health care and recovery.
 A priority in this area is to achieve improved mental health outcomes for Māori and Aboriginal and Torres Strait Islander peoples.

-The RANZCP's Practice, Policy and Partnerships Committee (PPPC), and its six constituent committees, promote and support best practice mental health care for all communities and encourages and promotes research in psychiatry to improve care.
+The RANZCP's Practice, Policy and Partnerships Committee (PPPC), and its six constituent committees, promotes and supports best practice mental health care for all communities and encourages and promotes standards and research in psychiatry to improve care.

 The RANZCP's PPPC advocates for mental health care resourcing commensurate with the burden of disease, equitable access to mental health care services as well as non-clinical support, and improvement in physical health care for people living with mental illness.
-It also aims to better inform the community about mental health care and the range of treatments available.
+It also aims to better inform the community about mental health care and the range of evidence-based treatments available.